How it all began

 In 1972 the company reached beyond Buffalo and Niagara Falls to encompass all of Western New York, including Rochester, Jamestown, and Erie, Pennsylvania.

 In the 1980s became more competitive and diversified.
 They expanded operations into New England, along the East Coast, and south to the Carolinas.

 A New Generation

-Carl Savarino takes over as President of SME: SEM officially passed into the hands of the third generation in 1987 with the retirement of both Joseph and Vincent.
+Carl Savarino takes over as President of SME: SME officially passed into the hands of the third generation in 1987 with the retirement of both Joseph and Vincent.